ppy/osu-wiki/wiki/History_of_osu!/2012/en.md

 In addition to the new game mode, the following had been implemented in the update:

-- Per-object hitsounds were added in the editor, thanks to ::{ flag=CA }:: [mm201](https://osu.ppy.sh/users/30655).
+- Per-object hitsounds were added in the editor, thanks to ::{ flag=CA }:: ::mm201::{ user-id=30655 }.
 - Players became able to recover from failing in [multiplayer](/wiki/Client/Interface/Multiplayer) by reaching full HP (this was not the case if the [Sudden Death](/wiki/Gameplay/Game_modifier/Sudden_Death) or [Perfect](/wiki/Gameplay/Game_modifier/Perfect) mod was enabled).
 - Scrolling support was added to the in-game online ranking list.
 - Improvements for the [skin selection](/wiki/Client/Options#skin) to make the preview play more realistically.

-::{ flag=FR }:: [Kurai](https://osu.ppy.sh/users/77089) helped in setting up the new osu!store to offer the designs submitted in the [t-shirt design contest](https://osu.ppy.sh/community/forums/topics/94466?n=1) on high-quality t-shirts, with the eventual goal of expanding the product range to other items such as stickers<!--related to the wiki article "past osu! store items"?-->.[^osu-market]
+::{ flag=FR }:: ::Kurai::{ user-id=77089 } helped in setting up the new osu!store to offer the designs submitted in the [t-shirt design contest](https://osu.ppy.sh/community/forums/topics/94466?n=1) on high-quality t-shirts, with the eventual goal of expanding the product range to other items such as stickers<!--related to the wiki article "past osu! store items"?-->.[^osu-market]

 ::: Infobox